STRAP: Robot Sub-Trajectory Retrieval for Augmented Policy Learning: Experiments and Results

 \begin{itemize}[noitemsep, left=0pt, topsep=0pt] \item \textbf{LIBERO:} We evaluate \method on 10 long-horizon tasks of the LIBERO benchmark~\cite{liu2024libero} which include diverse objects, layouts, and backgrounds.
 We randomly sample 5 demonstrations from LIBERO-10 as \target and utilize the 4500 trajectories in LIBERO-90 as \offline.
 The evaluation environments randomize the target object poses, providing an ideal test bed for robustness.
 We report the top five tasks and average LIBERO-10 performance in~\Cref{tab:baselines_sim} and provide the remaining ones in the appendix (\Cref{tab:baselines_sim_2}).

 \item \textbf{DROID-Kitchen:} Scaling \method to more realistic scenarios, we evaluate \method on vegetable pick-and-place in three real kitchen environments.
-We collect 50 multi-task demonstrations in every scene totaling 150 demonstrations in \offline (Kitchen).
+We collect 150 multi-task demonstrations across scenes in \offline (Kitchen), with 50 per scene.
 Task combinations are sampled randomly from three possible tasks per environment and without replacement.
 Every demonstration consists of two unique tasks with randomized object poses and appearances. \target is specific to each environment and contains 3 demonstrations of one of the three possible tasks.
 To investigate \method's scalability to larger datasets, we construct an additional \offline consisting of 5000 demonstrations from the DROID datasets and 50 demonstrations collected in the same environment as \target (Kitchen-DROID).
 During the evaluation, we randomize the object pose within a $20\times20cm$ grid with varying orientations.
 We report partial (pick) and full success rates (pick and place) by assigning scores of $0.5$ and $1.0$, respectively, and normalize the summed scores by the number of trials resulting in a range of $0-100$. \end{itemize}

 \paragraph{Baselines and Ablations:} We compare \method to the following baselines and ablations and refer the reader to \Cref{sec:sim_eval_apdx} for implementation details and \Cref{sec:ablations} for extensive ablations. \begin{itemize}[noitemsep, left=0pt, topsep=0pt] \item \textbf{Behavior Cloning} (BC) behavior cloning using a transformer-based policy trained on \target; \item \textbf{Fine-tuning} (FT) behavior cloning using a transformer-based policy pre-trained on \offline and fine-tuned on \target; \item \textbf{Multi-task Policy} (MT) transformer-based multi-task policy trained on \offline and \target; \item \textbf{BR} (BehaviorRetrieval)~\cite{du2023behavior} prior work that trains a VAE on state-action pairs for retrieval and uses cosine similarity to retrieve single state-action pairs; \item \textbf{FR} (FlowRetrieval)~\cite{linflowretrieval} same setup as BR but VAE is trained on pre-computed optical flow from GMFlow \cite{gmflow}; \item \textbf{D-S} (DINOv2 state) same as BR and FR but uses off-the-shelf DINOv2~\cite{oquabdinov2} features instead of training a VAE; \item \textbf{D-T} (DINOv2 trajectory) retrieves \emph{full} trajectories (rather than sub-trajectories) with \gls{sdtw} and DINOv2 features; \end{itemize}